-- Sunitinib (Sutent) is used to treat kidney cancer and gastrointestinal stromal tumor (GIST).
-It is also being evaluated for use in other types of cancer.
-It is a pill that is taken by mouth.
+- Sunitinib (Sutent) is used to treat kidney cancer, PNET, and gastrointestinal stromal tumor.
+It is a pill taken by mouth.

 Side effects of angiogenesis inhibitors

-- What are the risks and benefits of this treatment plan?
+- What are the risks and benefits of the drug?

 - What clinical trials are open to me?

-- If I'm worried about managing the costs related to my cancer care, who can help me with these concerns?
+- If I am worried about managing the costs related to my cancer care, who can help me with these concerns?

 - Is there anything else I should be asking?